SamKissee/React-Taproom/readme.md

 ## Code Example

-This project allows you to see what kegs are available and sell beers from them using buttons.
+This project allows you to see what kegs are available, add a keg to the list using class and setState

+In the future this would allow you to edit invidual kegs, and allow you to add images to the added kegs.

 ## Installation